alanmitchell/bmon/docs/source/multi-building-charts.rst

 ``Sensors`` link on the left side of the page.
 All of the Sensors currently entered into BMON will be shown.
-Find the sensors that you want to include in your report, perhaps using the Filter feature shown present on the right side of the page, which allows you to narrow the list to a particular building.
+Find the sensors that you want to include in your report, perhaps using the Filter feature shown on the right side of the page, which allows you to narrow the list to a particular building.
 Once you have found a sensor to include, write down it's Sensor ID, which is the text that appears prior to the colon.
 Also write down the Building name associated with the Sensor.
-In the sample shown below, two different Sensor IDs are highlighed in
+In the sample shown below, two different Sensor IDs are highlighted in
 yellow: ``28.EFED4C050000`` and ``Burt158_alarm_code``.

 .. image:: /_static/sensor_ids.png